What Makes a Purchase Order a Legal Contract?

 Purchase Orders and Vendor Agreements Map Out the Complex Set of Terms

 A common misconception is that all purchase orders are for a period of time.
-However, blanket purchase orders exist, but they must be monitored closely as purchase departments will overorder and miss the steps of the renewal options.
-Office supplies are goods that use a blanket purchase order agreement, but be careful, as fewer people at offices can mean over-ordering and over-supplies.
+However, blanket purchase orders need close monitoring to avoid purchase departments overordering and missing renewal steps.
+Office supplies commonly utilize blanket purchase orders, but caution is necessary to prevent over-ordering and excess supplies due to a decrease in office personnel.

 Once the seller accepts this purchase proposal, the purchase order becomes a legally binding contract.
-The terms of the purchase order will be followed, and the seller becomes obligated to deliver the product, and the buyer becomes obligated to submit the payment.
+The seller must follow the terms of the purchase order and deliver the product, while the buyer must submit the payment.

 Read our previous article the pros and cons of invoice factoring, as it ties into the purchase requisition process.

-Purchase order contracts serve to create clarity for both the buyer and seller, reducing liability by explicitly laying out the guidelines under legal terms for the transaction at hand.
+Purchase order contracts provide clarity for buyers and sellers, reducing liability by clearly stating the transaction guidelines under legal terms.

 We also have a robust government contract financing program.